The JoyScore Experiment.

 THE SCIENCE BEHIND JOY.

-It will help us build the world’s first JoyScore metric— a scientific metric for collective joy and its downstream benefits for resilience, flourishing, and health.
+The JoyScore experiment is a ‘social exposome’ project that sits inside the broader Human Exposome Project — it will help us build the world’s first JoyScore metric— a scientific metric for collective joy and its downstream benefits for resilience, flourishing, and health.

 PILOT STUDY: